oodavid/khan-draw/README.md

 The idea is to make an online software variant that replicates the style and functionality of Salman Khan's toolkit.
-Rremember kids, imitation is the sincerest form of flattery!
+Remember kids, imitation is the sincerest form of flattery!

 ## Features